Russia takes losses in failed river crossing, officials say

 On Thursday, Finland’s president and prime minister announced that the Nordic country should apply right away for membership in the military defense pact founded in part to counter the Soviet Union.

-Finland’s Parliament still has to weigh in, but the announcement means it is all but certain to apply — and gain admission.
-Sweden, likewise, is considering putting itself under NATO’s protection.
+The announcement means it is all but certain to apply, and Sweden, likewise, is considering putting itself under NATO’s protection.
+But Turkish President Recep Tayyip Erdogan indicted Friday his country could use its status as a member of the alliance to veto moves to admit the two countries.

-The support of NATO countries to Ukraine has been key in its surprising success in stymieing Russia’s invasion.
-Western nations have also imposed tough sanctions on Russia to punish it for the war — and outrage only grew after allegations of atrocities committed by Moscow’s troops began to emerge.
+In response to the war, Western nations have also imposed tough sanctions on Russia — and outrage only grew after allegations of atrocities committed by Moscow’s troops began to emerge.

 On Feb.
 28, four days after Russia invaded Ukraine, Sgt.
 Vadim Shyshimarin, 21, was among a group of Russian troops that had been defeated by Ukrainian forces, according to the prosecutor general.